mpawl/paydirt-spf/README.md

 # Installation

-It is recommended to use a Python Virtual Environment (venv) for running Pay Dirt.
+It is recommended to use a Python Virtual Environment (venv) for running Pay Dirt for SPF.
 Create and activate the venv as outlined below.

 ```
 python3 -m venv <virtual_environment_name>